VarshiniiiiBM/CSPM_Project/Agenda.md

 *Rohith and Varshini: Re-modelling of the coil carrier (3D printing)

-*Manaf and Anisha: Visualisation of sample data using matplotlib, working on a JSON file
+*Manaf and Anisha: Visualisation of sample data using matplotlib, made changes in code to parse JSON file

 *Smit: Selection of coil wire diameter, Calculating inductance using a Lua script, and calculating resistance to work with 24V